Malone Stadium

 Malone Stadium is a stadium in Monroe, Louisiana, United States, on the campus of the University of Louisiana at Monroe.
 It is primarily used for football and is the home field of the ULM Warhawks.
 The stadium, named for former coach James L. Malone, opened in 1978 and has a seating capacity of 27,617 people.
-The field Was named JPS Field, for a local company, JPS Aviation/JPS Equipment Rental.
-The field was named after the company after they agreed to fund installation of a new FieldTurf playing surface in 2014.

 History

 Because Northeast Louisiana University's previous stadium could hold just over 8,000 spectators, the late Mayor W. L. "Jack" Howard pushed for construction of a new football stadium.
 Malone Stadium, named after the winningest coach in school history James L. Malone, opened on September 16, 1978, with a capacity of 20,000, with the then-Northeast Louisiana Indians beat Arkansas State, 21–13.

 It is located across Bayou Desiard from the main campus, the center of the school's athletic facilities.
 The field runs roughly north-northeast, with an imbalanced grandstand, the west stands being the larger stands.
 The lower west level is a solid enclosed structure, with the ULM Athletic Training Center enclosed, and the upper level extends much higher, with the press box and luxury boxes located on top.
 The east side is also decked, with a short first deck wrapping around almost from goalpost to goalpost and another short steel-supported upper deck running the length of the field.